Infertility Is More Common

 REI is an area of medicine that addresses hormonal functioning as it pertains to reproduction and infertility in both women and men.

 U.S. fertility doctors have four years of OB/GYN training before they undergo a three-year fellowship to become a Reproductive Endocrinologist (RE).
 The fellowship includes extensive research and clinical experience in diagnosing and designing appropriate treatment for infertility, administering in vitro fertilization (IVF) cycles, laparoscopic surgery and many other areas.

-Our fertility specialists are trained to identify and treat a wide range of conditions or complications affecting fertility and reproduction.
+Our fertility specialists in Newport Beach CA are trained to identify and treat a wide range of conditions or complications affecting fertility and reproduction.
 In women, these may include diseases of the fallopian tube, endometriosis, repeated pregnancy loss, uterine myomas, uterine abnormalities, age-related infertility and reproductive endocrine disorders.
 Men also face reproductive and fertility complications, which may result from disorders such as erectile dysfunction, abnormal sperm production, genetic defects or health issues.

 Today, as many as one in seven couples trying to conceive will experience infertility.
 Recent studies show that after a year of having unprotected sex, 15 percent of couples are unable to conceive a child and after two years, 10 percent of couples have still not achieved a successful pregnancy.
 Infertility has traditionally been defined as the inability to conceive after twelve months of regular, unprotected intercourse.
 According to the guidelines, published by the ASRM in the June 2008 issue of its society journal Fertility and Sterility, women over 35 years of age are now encouraged to seek fertility evaluation if they fail to conceive after only six months of trying.

 Below are things both women and men can do to boost fertility and help get pregnant faster, whether trying to conceive naturally or undergoing fertility treatments.